Resonating Valence Bond Ground States on Corner-sharing Simplices

-Perhaps a more physically realistic route towards exact RVB state is via the exchange interaction of itinerant electrons instead of localized spin interactions.
-Itinerant ferromagnetism can appear with the infinite-$U$ Hubbard model at half-filling upon the doping of a single hole (or electron).
+Perhaps a more physically realistic route towards an exact RVB state is via frustration of the kinetic energy of itinerant electrons~\cite{PhysRevLett.70.3303, pyrochlore}, as opposed to localized spin interactions.
+Itinerant electrons are known to induce effective spin interactions, for example in the form of Nagaoka ferromagnetism \cite{Thouless_1965, PhysRev.147.392}, appearing in infinite-$U$ Hubbard models on generic bipartite lattices at half-filling upon the doping of a single hole (or electron).
 If the expectation value of the hopping Hamiltonian is minimized by an antisymmetric spatial wavefunction between an electron and the holon, their spin configurations must be symmetric to satisfy fermionic statistics.
 Since the electron spins in the system are all antisymmetrized with the holon, their spins must be aligned with one other.
-This is the essence of Nagaoka ferromagnetism \cite{Thouless_1965, PhysRev.147.392}, which applies to generic bipartite lattices.
-On a non-bipartite lattice, due to kinetic frustration, the spatial wavefunction of the electrons cannot be antisymmetrized.
-So a symmetric spatial wavefunction that minimizes the kinetic energy with negative hopping strength results instead in the AFM ordering of the spins \cite{PhysRevLett.95.087202, PhysRevLett.112.187204}.
-Exact RVB ground states following this paradigm have been realized on the Husimi cacti \cite{PhysRevB.107.L140401,Katsura2015}, checkerboard and pyrochlore lattices \cite{pyrochlore}.